jakub874/Jakub3DPrinterMods/Tophat/README.md

 A tophat inspired by the Annex k3 Summit enclosure.
 Currently support VORON V1 and V2 printers

-If you want a version for a currently unsupported printer or just want a specific size just PM me on Discord.
+If you want a version for a currently unsupported printer or just want a specific size PM me on Discord.